SPOT THE HACKERS

 - is my internet traffic encrypted?

-Thus an investigation that goes deeper into finding out the significant unknowns, irregular or suspicious activity in and around computer networks and digital assets, digital devices might indicate that an organisation/company is being targeted by hackers or already under some form of cyberattack, surveillance or cyber espionage.
+Thus an investigation that goes deeper into finding out the significant unknowns, irregular or suspicious activity in and around computer networks and digital assets, digital devices might indicate that an organization/company is being targeted by hackers or already under some form of cyberattack, surveillance, or cyber espionage.

-- as a caretaker of your customers data, you are obliged by the law to comply with PDPA, GDPR and other regulatory requirement to safeguard these data and make sure you don’t put people in harms way, due to lack of compliance or negligence.
+- as a caretaker of your customer’s data, you are obliged by the law to comply with PDPA, GDPR, and other regulatory requirements to safeguard these data and make sure you don’t put people in harm’s way, due to lack of compliance or negligence.

-- companies can literaly go bankrupt or use millions, if not billions of US dollar as the result of hacking or cyber attacks
+- companies can literally go bankrupt or use millions, if not billions of US dollars as the result of hacking or cyber-attacks

-- if you are online, which means connected, the change that you are already hacked or will be hacked in the near future are quite high.
+- if you are online, which means connected, the chance that you are already hacked or will be hacked in the near future is quite high.
 Are you prepared?